 Notes to the cook:

-Make the dough and filling a few hours or a day before baking.
+Make both the dough and filling an hour or a day before baking.
 The dough needs to chill and the flavors of the filling will marry and have a richer flavor.

 For peeled almonds: Buy almonds that are already peeled or to peel them easily: Blanch almonds in boiling water for 1 minute and then immediately immerse in ice water to prevent further cooking.
 Rub the almonds together between the palms of your hands to loosen and discard the peels.